Enable Update Management from a runbook

-This article describes how you can use a runbook to enable Change Tracking and Inventory for VMs in your environment.
-To enable Azure VMs at scale, you must enable an existing VM using Change Tracking and Inventory.
+This article describes how you can use a runbook to enable the Update Management feature for VMs in your environment.
+To enable Azure VMs at scale, you must enable an existing VM with Update Management.

-When enabling Change Tracking and Inventory, only certain regions are supported for linking a Log Analytics workspace and an Automation account.
+When enabling Update Management, only certain regions are supported for linking a Log Analytics workspace and an Automation account.
 For a list of the supported mapping pairs, see Region mapping for Automation account and Log Analytics workspace.

 This method uses two runbooks:

-- Enable-MultipleSolution - The primary runbook that prompts for configuration information, queries the specified VM and performs other validation checks, and then invokes the Enable-AutomationSolution runbook to configure Change Tracking and Inventory for each VM within the specified resource group.
+- Enable-MultipleSolution - The primary runbook that prompts for configuration information, queries the specified VM and performs other validation checks, and then invokes the Enable-AutomationSolution runbook to configure Update Management for each VM within the specified resource group.

-- Enable-AutomationSolution - Enables Change Tracking and Inventory for one or more VMs specified in the target resource group.
+- Enable-AutomationSolution - Enables Update Management for one or more VMs specified in the target resource group.
 It verifies prerequisites are met, verifies the Log Analytics VM extension is installed and installs if not found, and adds the VMs to the scope configuration in the specified Log Analytics workspace linked to the Automation account.

 Automation account to manage machines.